Dale Hill Captain’s Meeting

 - Not much in the pipeline due to COVID currently.

 - Currently a good surplus in the account.
 Not much planned as spend, Captains to discuss further what could be used for in the summer.
 All agreed the mind factor workshop in February was a successful event with members getting online and enjoying the workshop.

 Ladies section (MC)

-- Buddy system for new members in place and being rolled out with other members.
+- Buddy system set up for new members and working well

 Men’s Section (NJ)